 After some research we decided to go to the elegant elephant studios.
 Normally a studio and charming location for photoshoots and video production, the studios are well suited to host parallel running tracks in the respective rooms.

 I had the honourable task to take care of the catering together with my dear friends Simone and Frank.
 Great!
-The only disadvantage: the kitchen of the elegant elephant studios is on the 1st floor, for whatever reason.
+Only disadvantage: the kitchen of the elegant elephant studios on the 1st floor, for whatever reason.
 On the floor plan you can see a long staircase in the middle.
 Over this staircase we dragged everything up and down that had to go from the kitchen to the participants and back again.

 Preparation on 29.11.2019